AnkitRao420/Image-processing-in-Verilog/README.md

 # Image-processing-in-Verilog
-Implementation of averaging filter for smoothning or reducing noise in a image in Verilog
+Implementation of averaging filter for smoothning or noise reduction in a image in Verilog